openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

   specific upgrade task and bind it.
 Then the specific upgrade operator will operate on the their own resources.

+- Should the UpgradeTask have a provision to perform upgrades on multiple resources of the same kind.
+For example, can a list of jiva volumes be specified in a single UpgradeTask.
+Adding multiple jobs will result in adding additional status objects, which in turn will make the co-relation of the object to its result harder to get.
+UpgradeTask CR provides a basic building block for constructing higher order automation.
+In the future, a BulkUpgrade CR can be launched that can take multiple objects - probably even based a namespace group or pv labels etc. The controller watching the BulkUpgrade can then launch individual UpgradeTasks.

 ### High Level Design